Nyco/OpenTeamChat/README.md

 ## Why?

-XMPP/Jabber feels old and outdated, but we want to buid really modern, contemporary, up-to-date, and feasible+desirable+viable+responsible
+XMPP/Jabber feels old and outdated, but we want to buid really modern, contemporary, up-to-date, and Feasible, Desirable, Viable, Responsible

-Try to rival Slack dominence in some ways, with true experience, and ease-of-use
+Try to rival Slack dominence in some ways, regarding true experience, onboarding, fluidity, and ease-of-use

+Give the tools for opensource contributors to switch away from walled-gardens and proprietary platforms

+## How?

+Start small, progress step by step, feature by feature, platform by platform

+Continuously validate or fail at "Desirability, Viability, Feasibility, Responsibility"

+Leverage AI for speed and automation of strategy and execution

+Probably include some sort of AI in the Product

+Note: AI is a risk as well...

 ## Modern

-Clean User eXperience, with the most productive features
+Clean User eXperience, with the most productive and innovative features

 ## Architecure